Israel says it attacked targets in Syria after Iranian rocket fire

 French President Emmanuel Macron also appealed for calm.

-Additional reporting by Dan Williams and Jeffrey Heller in Jerusalem and Dahlia Nehme and Tom Perry in Beirut; Writing by Jeffrey Heller and Angus McDowall; Editing by Tom Perry, Larry King and Richard Balmforth
+Additional reporting by Dan Williams and Jeffrey Heller in Jerusalem and Dahlia Nehme and Tom Perry in Beirut; Writing by Jeffrey Heller and Angus McDowall; Editing by Tom Perry, Larry King, Richard Balmforth and Peter Graff